kesopeso/doc-chatter/README.md

 ### Database

-Application database is currently hosted on [planetscale](https://app.planetscale.com).
-They offer a free tier, which is more than enough for my requirements.\
-Prisma is used for accessing/working with the database.
+Prisma is used for accessing/working with the database.\
+While Josh uses [PlanetScale](https://app.planetscale.com) for the database, this application is dockerized and it has a dedicated container for the database.\
+You can manage the database with Adminer, just visit [http://localhost:3001](http://localhost:3001).
+Another option is to run prisma studio and manage the database from there.

 ## TODOs (learning, improvements, etc etc.)

 - learn about tRPC setup - there are a couple of moving parts to this: query client, tRPC query client wrapper, app router, etc.
 - learn about prisma
 - dependency injection in node.js/react/next.js ecosystem (sure this can be done manually, but production ready solutions already exist for this)
-- as metioned above, replace hardcoded db access with dependency injection, so i can switch between dbs seamlessly (eg. in differents environments)